Español

 Patient navigation is a process that offers personal guidance for patients, their families, and caregivers as they move through complex care systems.
 In cancer care, patient navigation can help ensure timely diagnosis and treatment, and provide support when patients run into challenges along the way.
 Patient navigators can be nurses or laypeople who are trained for their unique roles.

 The American Cancer Society has a long history of working to reduce barriers for cancer patients in the United States (US).
 However, the needs of cancer patients and their families in LMICs can be even greater than for patients in the US.
 These patients are often more vulnerable due to higher rates of poverty, health facilities and systems that are severely under-resourced (e.g., specialized staff, equipment, medicines, etc.), low levels of understanding cancer, and limited patient support services.
-All of these factors contribute to poor health outcomes.
+All these factors contribute to poor health outcomes.

 “When people come and ask me what made me sick, I do not tell them it is cancer.
 I do not tell them because people will abandon me-they think it will ‘stick’ to them.”